What Maintenance is Required For Solar Electric Systems?

 - UV degradation – many materials degrade in the presence of UV (ultraviolet) light, especially plastics.
 The severity of the degradation will depend on the quality of the product and the severity of UV exposure.

 - Heat – the main enemy of electronics is heat.
 Electronics installed in the direct sun will experience more lifetime heating than those installed in a shaded area, and could experience a shorter lifespan or degraded performance as a result.

 - Pests, plants, and insects can all have an impact from squirrel-chewed wires to growing plants casting shade on solar panels.

-- Vandalism is not common, but can occur.
-Rocks and golf balls can find their way to solar panels, breaking the glass.
-Or accessible equipment can be tampered with.
+- Vandalism is not common, but it can occur.
+Rocks and golf balls can find their way to solar panels, breaking the glass, and accessible equipment can be tampered with.

 - Poor installation can lead to all manner of problems including roof leaks, poor performance, and safety hazards.

 Resulting Effects On Equipment

 The sources above can result in negative effects, some safety related.
 Sometimes the cause is clear, sometimes not.
 Some of the more common effects are: